The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 “Daddy?” whimpered Brook.

-A strange melody drifting pass the howling flames.
-It sounds like a string instrument of some sort and she thought about the strange men who passed them earlier.
-Confused, she looked deeper into the flames.
+A strange melody drifted through the howling flames.
+It sounded like a string instrument of some sort and she thought about the unusual men who passed them earlier.
+Confused, she peered past the broken glass to inspect the musician standing in a circle of fire.

 There was a man standing in the middle of the flames, playing with no concern for the fires that roared around him.
-His leather duster was fluttering as he spun around, playing rapidly with a foreign tune.
-His instrument didn’t look like anything she had seen before.
-It looked almost like a mandolin except that it had six strings and bars along the neck.
-The man’s fingers were flying up and down the neck as he played with his other hand.
-With each melody, the flames around him seemed to shift and grow.
+His leather duster was fluttering as he spun around, playing rapidly a foreign tune.
+His instrument didn't look like anything she had seen before.
+It looked almost like a mandolin except the shape was more angular than anyone she had seen and the sounds were compressed.
+It sounded as if it had metal strings instead of gut.

 Linsan gasped.
 The stranger was causing or controlling the flames.
 She reached out and tapped Brook.
 “Look!”